|Facilities | Rating | Reviews|

 The fees are strictly enforced by CP Plus.

-On the 9th of December 2004 a Marks and Spencers opened here - Moto's fourth at the time.
 A shortage of space and increase in HGV-crimes led to Moto asking all lorries to head to their larger, securer site at Lymm.
 However, if you drive past all the 'no lorries' signs, you'll find that there are spaces for lorries available, albeit signposted 'emergency parking only'.
 This doesn't seem to deter lorries.

 For a short while the parking prices came with an unusual (and expensive) tier system with five different lengths of stay available (24 hours cost £35).
 This has now been replaced by the standard '2 or 24 hours' system.